 There is absolutely no crying at Bergdorf Goodmans, especially when visiting the cafe on the beauty floor.
 One of my favorite interiors ever, it’s like Paris Hilton threw up everywhere and it became the Berdorf’s cafe.
 Full of sparkles, it’s definitely a place to see, and take a few photos while you’re at it.
 Ashely Longshore, the artist that created all the work that you see while you’re there, is one of my favorites.
 This is a glamorous escape from the city streets that any fabulous New York woman can’t miss out on.

 Stop Four: Spot Dessert Bar

 Walking down the streets and coming upon this dessert bar was a dream after tasting the golden toast and chestnut butterscotch desserts.
 If you’re around Astor Place, make plans to stop at this place, it makes for a delicious late night treat.

 Stop Five: Fig and Olive, Meatpacking District

 A failed attempt at having a dinner at Restoration Hardware led my friend and I a few steps away to Fig and Olive.
 It didn’t disappoint, and the food was absolutely delicious and I daydream about the meal all the time.
 We decided on the orange lemon chicken which was divine, and the zucchini carpaccio is a dish I will definitely be getting again next time I visit.
-The Sauvignon Blanc was so delicious and one of the best wines I’ve ever had.

 Stop Six: Posh Pop BakeShop